 In the case of passenger information displays at railway, tram and bus stations, there may be substantial maintenance overheads such as the following:

 - Multiple people to complete maintenance, depending on WHS requirements.

-By sealing electronics inside a dust tight housing, maintenance costs can be drastically reduced leading to a lower cost of ownership while simultaneously increasing system reliability.
+Sealing electronics in dust-tight housing drastically reduces maintenance costs.
+As a result, leading to a lower cost of ownership while simultaneously increasing system reliability.

 When coupled with dust and dirt, moisture is a real electronics killer.
 The dust will absorb moisture and provide a foundation for more and more dust to build up on the inside of equipment.
-The combination leads to short circuit, overheating and corrosion failures.
+Consequently, this combination leads to short circuit, overheating and corrosion failures.